 - Patients with recurrent herpes zoster infection or disseminated zoster: Consider evaluation for underlying malignancies, immunosuppression, or other causes (e.g., herpes simplex).

-Antiviral therapy
+Antiviral therapy for herpes zoster

 - Indications